 |DURATION||About 7 hours|

 |SUGGESTED WEAR||Comfortable athletic clothing, hat, jacket and sunscreen.|

 Visit the Devil's Bridge

 Request More Info About Visit Lucca, Barga and Garfagnana Hills

 - Deposit 30% is required at reservation time, by credit card or paypal (in both case 4% more) in order to guarantee your reservation.

-- Due payment may be made in cash in EURO the day of the tour or by credit card.
+- Due payment will be made by cash in EURO the day of the tour.

-- There will be a full charge to your credit card for bookings canceled less than 48 hours prior or for no-shows.
+- There will be a full charge to your deposit for bookings canceled less than 14 days prior or for no-shows.